 Deaths have been recorded at Preikestolen in the past.
 Visitors who take it too far to the edges have been victims.
 Therefore, ensure you stay at a safe distance and keep an eye on your kids.
 You cannot afford to be careless or engage in stupid activities.
 If you fall, you will probably die.

-Just don’t walk too close to the cliff edges if you are afraid of height or have any underlying health conditions.
-And if you are close to the edge, be super aware of your footing – and don’t screw around!
+Don’t walk too close to the cliff edges if you are afraid of height or have any underlying health conditions.
+And if you are close to the edge, be aware of your footing – and don’t screw around!

 See Related: Essential Tips for Hiking with Kids